Pfeffer Simpelgotisch

 Pfeffer Simpelgotisch makes extensive use of OpenType features.
 The features “clig” and “liga” ought to be activated by default in order to have ſ and s as well as the ligatures automatically set.
 In detail:

 I’ve used the feature “clig” (contextual ligatures) to store the rules for the correct setting of ſ and s.
 Ten European languages are supported.
-The language properties assigned to a text (e. g. in a Word or html document) determine which body of rules be applied.
+The language properties assigned to a text (e. g., in a Word or HTML document) determine which body of rules be applied.
 According to German rules, s is set at each syllable’s end, subject to some exceptions.
 In any other case ſ is set.
-While this rule sounds simple, it’s quite complicated to teach a machine, what a syllable is!
+While this rule sounds simple, it’s quite complicated to teach a machine what a syllable is!
 Very few abstract and universal policies were to be found, and so the German rule body couldn’t be prevented from dwindling into casuistry.
-Hence, about 90 % of the “clig” feature are occupied by the German rules, while the other languages get along with the remaining 10 %.
-I’ve to thank HANS-GEORG SOLDAT †, the author of the Ligaturix, who kindly had given to me a long list of tricky words.
+Hence, about 90 % of the “clig” feature is occupied by the German rules, while the other languages get along with the remaining 10 %.
+I’ve to thank Hans Georg Soldat †, the author of the Ligaturix, who kindly had given me a long list of tricky words.
 Alas, he has just died a few months too early to hear from my finished font.

 Ligaturen